Kraken wraps up preseason tour of Washington with 4-1 loss to Flames

 KENT — The Kraken already had shown it could respond when trailing by one late.
-It also had already showed it can find a way to fall behind despite dominating in shot attempts.
+It also had already shown it can find a way to fall behind despite dominating in shot attempts.

 Following an eerily-similar feel as the game the night before against the Oilers, the Kraken opened a big shot advantage on the Calgary Flames and still found itself forced to play from behind in a 4-1 defeat Saturday night.